budibeta/budi-hashlib/README.md

  - you can use this library for free <br/>
  - you can see openssl license <br/> <br/>

-<b> this library license following openssl license, because this library use as third party library from openssl </b>
+<b> this library license following openssl license, because this library use third party library from openssl </b>